reqT/reqT-lang/langSpec-GENERATED.md

 A reqt Model is a sequence of elements, where each element can be either an entity, an attribute or a relation.
 * An **entity** has an **entity type**, e.g. `Feature`, `UseCase`, and a **unique id**.
 The id is a string of any character except whitespace.
 * An **attribute** has an **attribute type**, e.g. `Prio`, `Spec`, and a **value**.
-The attribute type determines if the value is either an integer, e.g. Prio 12, or a string, e.g. `Spec a string of characters`.
+The attribute type determines if the value is either an integer, e.g. `Prio: 12`, or a string, e.g. `Spec: a string of characters`.
 * A **relation** recursively combines an entity and a **relation type** with a non-empty sub-model.

 Example:
 ```
-* Comment A string attribute with informative text.
+* Comment: A string attribute with informative text.
-* Feature yyy has Prio 42
+* Feature: yyy has Prio 42
-* Feature yyy requires Feature xxx
+* Feature: yyy requires Feature xxx
-* Feature xxx has
+* Feature: xxx has
-  * Prio 12
+  * Prio: 12
-  * Spec An informal description
+  * Spec: An informal description
       that is continued on the next line
-  * UseCase zzz has
+  * UseCase: zzz has
-    * Prio 23
+    * Prio: 23
 ```

 In markdown view the above is rendered like so:

-* Comment A string attribute with informative text.
+* Comment: A string attribute with informative text.
-* Feature yyy has Prio 42
+* Feature: yyy has Prio 42
-* Feature yyy requires Feature xxx
+* Feature: yyy requires Feature xxx
-* Feature xxx has
+* Feature: xxx has
-  * Prio 12
+  * Prio: 12
-  * Spec An informal description that is continued on the next line
+  * Spec: An informal description that is continued on the next line
-  * UseCase zzz has
+  * UseCase: zzz has
-    * Prio 23
+    * Prio: 23

 ## Lexical Tokens